ucl-cssb/cneta/README.md

 1. Each node in the tree corresponds to the genome of a sample, which is represented by a consecutive set of pre-specified sites.

-2. Each site is considered as a segment of unknown size.
+2. Each site is considered as a segment of unknown size or a bin of fixed size.
-These sites can be seen as the segments obtained by segmentation methods when calling copy numbers from real data.
+These sites can be seen as segments or bins obtained by segmentation methods or fixed-size sliding windows when calling copy numbers from real data.

 3. The tip dates can be adjusted to reflect different sampling times.